 The company has been recognized with three major industry awards, the independent grocer of the year, the Independent Off Licence News, wine specialist of the year and the Phillip Morris Best CTN accolade.

 Other ventures apart from retailing included a take away food shop in Witham, the importation of wine racking from Australia together with the construction and manning of display stands and tastings for the Australian Wine Bureau at a variety of events from The BBC Good Food Show at the NEC, Birmingham to Vinexpo in Bordeaux.

-It operates a business consultancy company based in Australia called CCXII and owns commercial property, including Warwick Parade.
+It operated a business consultancy company based in Australia called CCXII and owns domestic and commercial property, including Warwick Parade.

 Mister Gees Limited has now assisted in the formation of Mister Gees Foundation Limited, a not for profit company, limited by guarantee at Companies House.

 More information about this community project can be found here.